Prevent scammers from taking control of your phone to perpetrate identity theft and fraud

 While it’s difficult to completely eliminate robocalls, you can follow these best practices to reduce the amount of robocalls you receive and better protect yourself from fraudsters:

-- If you do answer a call and hear a recording such as “Hello, can you hear me?” just hang up.
-Answering with “Yes” may allow for your voice print to be collected and used for unauthorized voice acknowledgements without you ever knowing.
+- Hang up immediately if you hear a voice asking a question such as “Hello, can you hear me?”
+Answering affirmatively with “yes” may allow your voice print to be collected and used for unauthorized voice acknowledgements later without you realizing it.

-- Calls that request you to press a number to be connected to a representative should also be hung up.
-This may be a tactic to confirm your number is active and may lead to more unwanted calls.
+- Avoid pressing a number to be connected to a representative when an inbound call requests this action.
+It may be a way to confirm your number is active and lead to even more unwanted calls.

-- Many telco carriers have call authentication services that help identify known or suspected spam callers.
-You should check with your provider to find out what they offer.
+- Use call authentication services offered by telco providers that help identify known or suspected spam callers.

-Your phone is the focal point for much of your life, so don’t compromise when it comes to its security.
+No matter if you’re dealing with calls or texts, keep in mind that your phone is the focal point for much of your life.
+So, don’t compromise when it comes to its security.